spdk/spdk/scripts/perf/nvmf/README.md

 ### nvmecli_dir
 Path to directory with nvme-cli application.
 If not provided then system-wide package will be used by default.
 Not used if "mode" is set to "spdk".
-### fio_dir
+### fio_bin
 Path to the fio binary that will be used to compile SPDK and run the test.
-If not specified, then the script will use /usr/src/fio as the default.
+If not specified, then the script will use /usr/src/fio/fio as the default.

 ## fio
 Fio job parameters.